arildj78/PrintOnDemand/README.md

 # Print On Demand
 A collection of checklists, tools and resources related to the creation and printing of maps.

+# Printing
+## From  PDF
+The HP DesignJet Z6810 with firmware PX8_04_00_06.2 does not process the ICC profile embedded in the PDF.
+All color management options are set during submission of the print job.

+## From TIFF
+The *HP DesignJet Z6810* with firmware *PX8_04_00_06.2* ignores the color profile specified during job submission from web interface.
+Instead, the profile stored in the tif-file is used.
+This is only tested with *Color management* set to **ICC color management**.

 # Contents
 ## Scripts
 ### PsConvertPdf2Tiff.js